CertainLach/jrsonnet/README.md

 There already are multiple implementations of this standard implemented in different languages: [C++](https://github.com/google/jsonnet), [Go](https://github.com/google/go-jsonnet/), [Scala](https://github.com/databricks/sjsonnet).

 This implementation shows performance better than all existing implementations.
+For more information see [benchmarks](./docs/benchmarks.md).

-For more information see [benchmarks](#Benchmarks).
+Also, I wanted to experiment on new syntax features, and jrsonnet implements some of them.
+For more information see [features](./docs/features.md)

 In the end, it's always fun to implement something in Rust.